 Ferrycarrig is located within the Irish National Heritage Park, an open-air museum which recreates the key stages in Ireland’s past, providing a stunning backdrop to the archaeological research site.
 Students will be exposed not only to archaeological investigation at the site but also to the many and myriad ways by which the public is presented, view and interpret the archaeological record.

-- Where: Wexford and the Irish National Heritage Park
+Where: Wexford and the Irish National Heritage Park

-Enrollment Status: OPEN
+Enrollment Status: CLOSED

 Academic Credit: 8 semester credit units (equivalent to 12 quarter units)

 Course Type: Field Archaeology

-Instructors: Dr. Denis Shine
+Instructors: Dr. Denis Shine, Dr. Stephen Mandal